-In a recent article Prof. Johan S. Roos explained the origin of LEGO® Serious Play®.
+In a recent article, Professor Johan S. Roos explained the origin of LEGO® SERIOUS PLAY®.
 Below you can read his introduction to the paper that was published in International Journal of Management and Applied Research.

 Read more?
 Et voilà: